ooni/data/oonipipeline/Readme.md

 design.
 The reason for that is that it's recommended you set that up separately and not inside of docker.

+It's possible to change the behaviour of the pipeline by passing an optional `CONFIG_FILE` environment variable that contains a TOML config file.

+For all the supported options check `src/oonipipeline/settings.py`.

 To start the worker processes:

 ```